The USDA home loan eligibility map changes scheduled for October 1, 2015 have been postponed until October 1, 2017 at

 This is a great opportunity to take advantage of very generous USDA loan boundaries that allow buyers in many suburban areas around the country to participate in the program.
 The eligible areas are based on town and city populations during the last census in the year 2000 – over 14 years ago.
-After a long delay, the USDA is about to update their eligibility maps.
-After October 1, 2014, USDA loan availability will be lower, especially in suburban neighborhoods.
+After October 1, 2015, USDA loan availability will be lower, especially in suburban neighborhoods.

 The USDA Loan